Monday to Friday - 9:00am - 5:00pm

 Support Hearing Loss Treatment

 The first major step to take is to ensure that your loved one has treated their hearing loss.
 Though this may seem obvious, hearing loss is often underdiagnosed, delaying treatment for quite some time.
 Impaired hearing results in a reduced ability to hear and process sound which produces a range of symptoms.
 These symptoms strain communication and can make daily living more challenging.
 Treating hearing loss not only alleviates these symptoms and maximizing hearing ability, but also improves overall health.
+Treating hearing loss reduces the risk of developing other health concerns like cognitive decline, depression, and accidental injuries.
+Additionally, people are better able to have conversations and communicate effectively which is particularly important for residents in a nursing home.

 Make Sure Hearing Aids are Used

 The most common treatment for hearing loss is hearing aids.
 These electronic devices are designed to absorb and process sound which significantly helps a person’s hearing in all settings.
 It can take time to adjust to hearing aids and integrating them into everyday life.
 People may forget to wear them or not wear them throughout the day.
 However, it is incredibly important to develop a practice that includes the regular wearing and caring for hearing aids.
+There are various ways you can support your loved using their hearing aids including:

 • practicing with them while they get familiarized with their device